Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

 $$

 For diamond, which has the same atomic structure as Zinc Blende, we set `ibrav=2`, i.e. face-centred cubic (fcc) Bravais lattice.
-Internally, Quantum ESPRESSO sets the the fcc lattice vectors as:
+Internally, with `ibrav=2`, Quantum ESPRESSO sets the the fcc lattice vectors as:

 $$
 \begin{align*}